uyhdnguyen/launch-school/RB109/rb_109_written_questions.md

 The value that `a` is referencing is `HELLO!` and the value that `t` is referencing is `HELLO!`

+> On  line 6, local variable `s` is initialized and references  the string object `hello`.
+On line 7, local variable `t` is initialized and references the return value of calling `fix` method and pass it `s` as an argument, binding its value to the method's parameter `value`.
+Inside of the method, `value`is reassigned to the return value of calling `upcase!` method on `value` which mutates and returns the string `HELLO`.
+On line 3,  `concat` method is called on `value` and get passed the string `!` as an argument which also mutates `value` and returns `HELLO!`.
+Because this is the last line of the method, it implicitly returns the string `HELLO!`.

 5. What values do `s` and `t` have?
 Why?

 ```ruby